IvanSchulz/SolidCP/SolidCP/Sources/Tools/Guacamole/SolidCPAuthenticationProvider/ReadMe.txt

 		- Copy the entire Guacamole encryption key (place cursor in box, press ctrl+a, ctrl+c)
 		- Click Update to save the configuration
 	- Provide Guacamole with the encryption key
-		- In nano, move cursor to end of solidcp-key: and paste the encryption key (usually right-click) then ctrl+x, y, enter to save
+		- In nano, move cursor to end of fusecp-key: and paste the encryption key (usually right-click) then ctrl+x, y, enter to save
 		# sudo chown -R tomcat:tomcat /etc/guacamole
 		# sudo systemctl restart guacd tomcat9

 7) VERIFY GUACAMOLE (Guacamole VM)
 	- When opening http://<ip>:8080/guacamole in a browser it should present the guacamole login screen
-	- When clicking 'Open Console' for a VM in SolidCP it should present a console session to the server
+	- When clicking 'Open Console' for a VM in FuseCP it should present a console session to the server
 	- If not working then the following may help you resolve issues
 		- Verify the services are running
 			# sudo systemctl status guacd